 The above drawing was first teased in this poster image sold at Grayskull Con in 2013, produced by the Power and Honor Foundation:

-The concept character who has come to be known as Demo-Man (1980) is often considered to be an early version of Skeletor, although according to designer Mark Taylor he is a separate character (possibly designed as a villain for the abandoned Conan line, per Emiliano Santalucia).
+The concept character who has come to be known as Demo-Man (1980) is often considered to be an early version of Skeletor, although according to designer Mark Taylor he is a separate character.
 While this Taylor design does feature a skeletal face, it otherwise bears little resemblance to Skeletor.
 In fact, Demo-Man seems more similar to Beast Man in many ways.
 It’s unclear what might have become of this character had he been further developed.
 His sword design seems influenced by the sword in the “undead king” sketch Mark did before coming to Mattel.

 The B-sheet for “D Man” gives us the first look at a close to final and “official” Skeletor design.
 He retains the decaying face and general body shape and pose from the mummy sketch.
 His costume is much more recognizable as Skeletor, however, and he has his characteristic blue skin.
 He has the five-toed bare feet and yellow bat detail around his shin guards and chest armor that would later appear in the first minicomics.
 The head of the staff was meant to be attached via string and would have doubled as a flail.